Skip to main content

 Cost: Free

-High school freshmen, sophomores, and juniors are introduced to careers in pharmacy through this free, residential summer program.
+High school sophomores and juniors are introduced to careers in pharmacy through this free, residential summer program.
 Participants gain firsthand experience with what it’s like to pursue a pharmacy degree at UW-Madison, while also familiarizing themselves with the admissions process and financing options available.
 They also meet current students, faculty, and admissions representatives.
+Applicants should have a GPA of 3.0 or above.

 11. Video Game Programming Level 1